kjosib/sophie/docs/mechanics.rst

 I mean more like a *Never-Ending Story* kind of nothing.
 (See the film with your kids, if you haven't already done.)

-In the land of type theory, the *nothing* has a type and that type is called "Bottom".
+In the land of type theory, *The Nothing* has a type and that type is called "Bottom".
 Note in particular the following algebraic **laws of Bottom:**

 1. Bottom is a universal *subtype:* ``union(X, Bottom) => X``.